tryton/trytond/doc/ref/models.rst

    This method must be overridden to add validation and must raise an :exc:`~trytond.model.exceptions.ValidationError` if validation fails.

+.. classmethod:: ModelStorage.validate_fields(records, field_names)

+   Validate the integrity of records after modification of the fields.
+This method must be overridden to add validation for the field names set and must raise an exception if validation fails.

 Dual methods:

 .. classmethod:: ModelStorage.save(records)